ApplicationFlight/Anomaly_Detection_WebApp/ReadME.md

 - `Javascript`
 - `Node.js`
 - `React`
+- `CSS`

-The HTTP connection is made with:
+The HTTP connection is made using:
 - `Express` (on server side)
 - `Axios` (on client side)